 AMSA is the national safety agency responsible for maritime safety, protection of the marine environment, and aviation and marine SAR.
 It is a statutory authority established by the AMSA Act.
-AMSA's primary areas of responsibility to the aviation community include operating the joint aviation and maritime rescue coordination centre (JRCC) and providing one ground station and a Mission Control Centre for the Cospas-Sarsat satellite distress beacon system.
+AMSA's primary areas of responsibility to the aviation community include operating the joint aviation and maritime rescue coordination centre (JRCC), providing a ground station and a Mission Control Centre for the Cospas-Sarsat satellite distress beacon system, and leading the National SAR Council which is responsible for Australia's national SAR response arrangements in cooperation with the Australian Defence Force and State, Territory and Federal Police.